SWR eTickets

 Off peak train time to and from London

 Travelling into London?
-You can travel on any train arriving at London Waterloo (or any station in zones 1 to 6) from 10:00.
+You can travel on any train arriving at London Waterloo (or any station in zones 1 to 6) after 10:00.

-• Standard Class: travel on any train leaving London Waterloo from 09:00
+Travelling away from London?
+You can travel on any train leaving London Waterloo from 09:30.

 Off peak train time